jjfarra/PerformanceReview/README.md

 The Streamlit app will be accessible in your web browser.

 ## Usage
 Upload Data Files: Users can upload CSV files for different years containing student performance data.
+For this example: You can use the file called: *performance_review_fixed.csv*

 Select Student: Users can select a specific student from the dropdown list to view their performance.